behan101/OT-asset-inventory/Traffic-Capture-Instructions.md

 ```bash
 sudo tcpdump -i any port 502 -w scenario_a_baseline.pcap
 ```
-Remember to let the SCADA (polling_client.py) run for 2-3 minutes in seperate terminal other than the modbus_server.
+Remember to let the SCADA (polling_client.py) run for 30 seconds in seperate terminal other than the modbus_server.
 Do this before capturing traffic.
 After a few minutes of capturing traffic, stop pcap captures with `CTRL+C` in the terminal running tcpdump.

 ---

 ## Scenario B: Operator Activity (Legitimate Write)

-After running scenario A, edit the modbus_client.py to run scenario B. Run the script once, then in the tcpdump terminal, capture packets using:
+After running scenario A, edit the modbus_client.py to run scenario B. Start tcpdump first, then run the HMI script once so the write is captured.
+Next in the tcpdump terminal, capture packets using:
 ```bash
 sudo tcpdump -i any port 502 -w scenario_b_legitwrite.pcap
 ```
-After a few minutes of capturing traffic, close the operation with `CTRL+C` in the tcpdump terminal.
+After 30 seconds of capturing traffic, including the write, close the operation with `CTRL+C` in the tcpdump terminal.

 ---

-## Scenario C: Attack Simulation (Unauthorizerd Write)
+## Scenario C: Attack Simulation (Unauthorized Write)

-After running scenario B, edit the modbus_client.py to run scenario C. Run the script once, then in the tcpdump terminal, capture packets using:
+After running scenario B, edit the modbus_client.py to run scenario C. Start tcpdump first, then run the HMI script once so the write is captured.
+Next in the tcpdump terminal, capture packets using:
 ```bash
 sudo tcpdump -i any port 502 -w scenario_c_attack_write.pcap
 ```
-After a few minutes of capturing traffic, close the operation with `CTRL+C` in the tcpdump terminal.
+After 30 seconds of capturing traffic, including the write, close the operation with `CTRL+C` in the tcpdump terminal.

 ---